-- Clean towels and sheets
+- Sanitized towels and sheets

 - Hot water, period.

-The typical lifespan of residential water heaters is about ten to twelve years.
+The average lifespan of residential water heaters is about ten to twelve years.

-It is a good idea to have your plumbing expert install the water heater in a drain pan with piping that enables the pan to drain outside your home and minimize the possibility of water damage.
-Each water heater should have a operational and obtainable shut-off valve on the inlet water supply to the tank, and a ball-type valve on the gas supply.
+It is a good idea to have your plumbing expert install the water heater in a drain pan with piping that enables the pan to drain outside your home and decrease the possibility of water damage.
+Each water heater should have a operational and obtainable cut-off valve on the inlet water supply to the tank, and a ball-type valve on the gas supply.
 For electric water heaters, an electrical disconnect should be placed nearby.

-Water Heater sizing is a crucial replacement factor.
+Water Heater sizing is a significant replacement factor.